-The Philippine Government will continue to support the hybrid rice and hybrid rice seed industry through R&D efforts, training and subsidy to farmers, as well as marketing support to private hybrid rice seed producers.
-According to the DA, the total area allotted to hybrid rice plantation is targeted to increase by 100,000 hectares bringing the total area coverage to 336,000 hectares.
+The Philippine Government will continue to support the hybrid rice and hybrid rice seed industry through R&D efforts, training and credit assistance to farmers, as well as marketing support to private hybrid rice seed producers.
+According to the DA, the total area allotted to hybrid rice plantation is targeted at 600,000 hectares.

 As the rice plantation area earmarked for hybrid rice propagation increases, the demand for commercially available hybrid rice seeds likewise increases.
 Approximately 20 kgs of hybrid rice seeds is needed per hectare of hybrid rice plantation.
-Given the targeted hybrid rice plantation area of the Government, the demand for hybrid rice seeds is estimated to be approximately 6,700 MT.
+Given the targeted hybrid rice plantation area of the Government, the demand for hybrid rice seeds is estimated to be approximately 12,000 MT.